 The BLM established three solar energy zones (SEZ) in Utah.
 These SEZs (Escalante Valley, Milford Flats South, and Wah Wah Valley) constitute more than 18,000 acres identified as sites for solar energy development.
-Along with the identification of SEZs, the BLM has committed to establishing SEZ regional mitigation strategies (SRMS) to identify potential impacts of solar development in SEZs and identify appropriate mitigation measures and processes to address these impacts.
+Along with the identification of SEZs, the BLM has committed to preparing SEZ regional mitigation strategies (SRMSs) to identify potential impacts of solar development in SEZs and identify appropriate mitigation measures and processes to address these impacts.
 The BLM began work to develop an SRMS for the Utah SEZs in 2016, and hosted public workshops in April and December of 2016.

 The BLM hosted a second public workshop to discuss the SRMS for three SEZs in Utah on December 13, 2016, in Cedar City, Utah.
 The workshop presentations have been posted to the right, as well as the other workshop materials.
 Please note, based on the workshop discussions, some changes have been made to the two Wah Wah Valley SEZ tables, the Milford South SEZ impact table, the Escalante Valley SEZ impact table, the goals and objectives, and the candidate site matrix.